 Some operators have started to use a remote electrode, but the problem is keeping the tow fish "close electrode" anywhere near the pipeline.
 Environmental concerns over disposal of copper wire into the ocean have also recently become another concern.
 The survey route is usually a zigzag over pipeline.

-The CP Snake is dragged directly on the sea floor, and has special systems on-board to indicate when pipe is crossed.
+The CP Snake is dragged directly on the sea floor and has special systems on-board to indicate when pipe is crossed.
 The survey pattern is made with lateral passes, at as close to 90 degrees as possible - no trailing wire is needed.
-If conducted correctly, the CP Snake passes laterally over the pipeline
+If conducted correctly, the CP Snake passes laterally over the pipeline.

 Deepwater has been in the offshore pipeline survey business since the mid-eighties.
 In that time, every request we have received to perform a trailing wire / tow fish survey was declined.
 The company never felt comfortable with the accuracy of the data, given that it was hard for us to verify that we had our measurement system on the pipe, or at least on the seabed immediately above the pipe.
 We therefore confined our activities to more costly ROV / Diver assisted surveys, many times to the detriment of our survey department's bottom-line (consequently we now no longer offer pipeline survey, referring the work elsewhere).